simonelanucara/GeoServer-Docker/README.md

 # docker-geoserver

 A simple docker container that runs Geoserver influenced by this docker
 recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton and this recipe https://github.com/thinkWhere/GeoServer-Docker.
-Created with input from GeoSolutions.

 This container is configured to build with:
 * Tomcat8.5